olubunmmy/intro-to-promptBI/README.md

 ## 4. Key Findings and Actionable Insights

-The analysis results, visualized in the Power BI dashboard, revealed several critical findings:
+The analysis results, visualized in the Prompt BI dashboard, revealed several critical findings:

 1.  **High-Margin Customers:** The **'Referral'** acquisition channel accounts for only $\text{15\%}$ of total transactions but contributes over $\text{35\%}$ of the total profit, indicating a significantly higher Customer Lifetime Value (LTV).
     * **Action:** Double the marketing budget allocated to referral programs.